ilan3r/morseCode/README.md

 # morseCode
 I saw a video where someone had a keyboard with only one key plugged into their computer, and they were able to type out the full alphabet using just morse code.
 I decided I wanted to try building this using just an OLED screen and Arduino Nano.
+This is also something I could use in the future when I would like to save strings on a display and only want to use one button.

 Video Demonstration: